Ridhwana/rails/guides/source/active_record_querying.md

 customers = Customer.where(active: true)
 ```

-Since `all` returns an `ActiveRecord::Relation` and relations are lazy-loaded, calling `all` first is optional and doesn't change the query behavior.

 The SQL equivalent is:

 ```sql
 SELECT * FROM customers WHERE (customers.active = true)
 ```

+Since `all` returns an `ActiveRecord::Relation` and relations are lazy-loaded, calling `all` first is optional and doesn't change the query behavior.

+NOTE: In the console, `Customer.all` appears to execute the query because the return value is displayed by calling `inspect`, which loads the records.

 You can also use other methods like [`order`][], [`limit`][], and [`group`][] to further refine your queries.
 These methods are covered in detail in the [Filtering Records](#filtering-records), [Ordering Records](#ordering-records), [Limit and Offset](#limiting-records), and [Grouping Records](#grouping-records) sections.